 Regardless of whether a PCP or AP cluster starts on a 2.16 GHz channel or a 1.08 GHz channel, the cluster report and re-scheduling follow the rules defined in 9.34.4.

 In case when the PCP or AP operating on a 1.08 GHz channel still experiences poor channel conditions after performing all the actions in an attempt to mitigate any interference, it may send a Information Request frame to one of non-AP or non-PCP STAs within its BSS to monitor the corresponding 2.16 GHz common channel for a Cluster Monitoring Period defined in 9.34.3.2.
-The non-PCP or non-AP STA that receives a DMG Beacon frame on the 2.16 GHz common channel shall report the monitoring results through sending a Cluster Report element contained in an Announce or Information Response frame to the PCP or AP if the received DMG Beacon frame meets the conditions given in 9.34.4.
+The non-PCP or non-AP STA operating on a 1.08 GHz channel that receives a DMG Beacon frame on the 2.16 GHz common channel shall report the monitoring results through sending a Cluster Report element contained in an Announce or Information Response frame to the PCP or AP if the received DMG Beacon frame meets the conditions given in 9.34.4.

 Upon receiving a Cluster Report element from the non-PCP or non-AP STA with the Cluster Report field set to 1 and the Cluster Channel Number field set to 0, a decentralized cluster enabled PCP or AP may re-schedule SPs and CBAPs in its beacon interval, move the BTI if the clustering enabled PCP or AP is an S-PCP or S-AP in a decentralized PCP or AP cluster, or change the Cluster Time Offset if the clustering enabled PCP or AP is a member PCP or AP, or perform other actions, in an attempt to mitigate any interference with the transmissions indicated in the received Cluster Report element.
 The PCP or AP may also create SPs in its beacon interval with the source and destination AID set to 255 to prevent transmissions during specific periods in the beacon interval.
-In addition, the PCP/AP can reserve one or more SPs in DTI based on the clustering synchronization and control information included in the Cluster Report element, to identify whether there is an empty Beacon SP of the decentralized cluster operating on the channel indicated by the Cluster Channel Number field.
+In addition, the PCP/AP operating on a 1.08 GHz channel can reserve multiple SPs in DTI based on the clustering synchronization and control information included in the Cluster Report element, monitoring the Beacon SPs on the 2.16GHz channel, to identify whether there is an empty Beacon SP of the decentralized cluster operating on the channel indicated by the Cluster Channel Number field.

 Upon receiving a Cluster Report element from a non-PCP or non-AP STA with the Cluster Report field set to 1 and the Cluster Channel Number field set to 0, a clustering enabled PCP or AP that is either a S-PCP or S-AP or a member PCP or member AP may switch to the corresponding 2.16 GHz common channel and discover an empty Beacon SP to become a member PCP or member AP of this cluster following the procedures described in 9.34a.3.2.
 The PCP or AP should also broadcast a DMG Beacon frame containing the Cluster Switch Announcement element to other PCPs or APs of the same cluster before it switches to the 2.16 GHz common channel.